-After a few hours of riding upriver in our klotoks, and enjoying a fresh seafood lunch, we crossed back onto land to observe the first of three orangutan feedings.
+After a few hours of riding upriver in our klotoks and enjoying a fresh seafood lunch, we crossed back onto land to observe the first of three orangutan feedings.

 Park rangers established these feedings for the local orangutans to ensure the population remains strong and healthy.

-Of course tourists don't appreciate it if none appear, but as long as you avoid the first few months of the year, there's a high probability you'll see them every time as we did.
+Of course, tourists don't appreciate it if none appear, but as long as you avoid the first few months of the year, there's a high probability you'll see them every time as we did.

-Ultimately, it's up to the guides to ensure their customers are respecting the environment, orangutans, and other visitors around them.
+Ultimately, it's up to the guides to ensure their customers respect the environment, orangutans, and other visitors around them.

 Overnight on the Klotok

-Dinner was taken back on the klotok, after we motored further upriver, past the other boats, to the dock of the second camp we'd visit the following morning.
+Dinner was taken back on the klotok after we motored further upriver, past the other boats, to the dock of the second camp we'd visit the following morning.

-It may not look like much in the photo above, but I, and most of the others, slept surprisingly well.
+It may not look like much in the photo above, but I and most of the others slept surprisingly well.

 The nets kept the bugs out, and the tarps blocked the three kinds of poisonous snakes, and crocodiles, from boarding our vessel.

 They build a new nest every day, a process which can take 20 to 30 minutes (which sounded fast to me, but if you're doing it every night, you must get good at it).